nychealth/EHDP-data/datafeatures/realtimeairquality/README.md

-# Real-time Air Quality in New York City.
+# Data feature: Real-time Air Quality in New York City.

 This repository contains near-real-time air quality from monitors in NYC.
 You can view these data in context on the [Environment and Health Data Portal's Air Quality Hub, here](https://a816-dohbesp.nyc.gov/IndicatorPublic/AQHub/realtime.html).